davidmarkclements/whistle-stop-workshop/readme.md

-# 2. Zero Dependency Service Mock
+# 3. Mocking GET Routes

 See course material for walkthrough.